How Much Does It Cost to Start a Storage Unit Facility in Colorado?

 How Colorado Compares to Neighboring States

-Colorado is a higher-cost state for starting a Storage Unit Facility, with a cost-of-living index of 105.7 (national average is 100).
-Compared to neighboring Wyoming ($600,000 median startup cost), Colorado has higher costs for a Storage Unit Facility.
+Colorado is close to the national average for Storage Unit Facility startup costs, with a cost-of-living index of 103.1.
+Compared to neighboring Wyoming ($504,000 median startup cost), Colorado has higher costs for a Storage Unit Facility.

 Common Mistakes to Avoid